/ Bloomer Work Accident Lawyer

 Ensuring that all medical evidence is comprehensive and accurately reflects your condition can significantly bolster your claim.

-If your occupational accident results in a lasting condition, you may be eligible for further compensation under Michigan law.
-These benefits are meant to account for the ongoing effects of your injury on your ability to work.
+If your on-the-job injury causes a lasting condition, you may be entitled to further compensation under Michigan law.
+These payments are designed to account for the ongoing effects of your injury on your future employment potential.

 Types of permanent disability benefits: